 Bran of wholewheat

-This smoked salmon dip can be whipped together literally in five minutes or less.
-Just toss the ingredients together and blend the mixture until it reaches the consistency you like; add more or less olive oil.
+This smoked salmon-dip can be whipped together literally in five minutes or less.
+Just toss the ingredients into a bowl and blend the mixture until it reaches the consistency you like; add more olive oil if you like.

 Do not add any extra salt; there is plenty in the feta cheese.

-It must be acknowledged that we should limit smoked foods at our tables, and it is frankly difficult to get with any confidence salmon that is not from a fish farm.
+It must be acknowledged that we should limit smoked foods at our tables, and it is frankly difficult to obtain salmon with any confidence that is not from a fish-farm.

 New potatoes, freshly dug from the ground have a much smaller effect on blood glucose.